mwickert/scikit-dsp-comm/README.md

 git clone https://github.com/mwickert/scikit-dsp-comm.git
 ```

 There are package dependencies for some modules that you may want to avoid.
 Specifically these are whenever hardware interfacing is involved.
 Specific hardware and software configuration details are discussed in [wiki pages](https://github.com/mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/wiki).

 For Windows users `pip` install takes care of almost everything.
 I assume below you have Python on your path, so for example with [Anaconda](https://www.anaconda.com/download/#macos), I suggest letting the installer set these paths up for you.

+### Dependencies for `pyaudio`

+Across the three popular platforms, Windows, macOS, and Linux, `pyaudio`, is
+the underlying framework that `pyaudio_helper` relies upon.
+Getting `PyAudio` configured is  different for all three OS's.
+Conda and CondaForge have support for installing `pyaudio`
+on both Linux and Windows.
+Under Python 3.6 and below PyAudio will install when `pip` installing the scikit-dsp-comm package, as described below.
+For Python 3.7+ `PyAudio` **first** needs to be installed using `conda install pyaudio` to obtain binary (`whl`) files.

+All the capability of the package is available less `PyAudio` and the RTL-SDR radio, without doing any special installations.
+See the [wiki pages](https://github.com/mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/wiki) for more information.
+Just keep in mind that now a Python 3.7+ install on windows must include the installation `PyAudio` as described above.

 ### Editable Install with Dependencies